Board Roles & Responsibilities

 Place 2 represents all active Civil Service fire personnel.
 The seat is held by an active, vested Civil Service fire employee, who is elected in even-numbered years.

-Place 3 represents general employees in Employee Group C, which includes the following departments and personnel: City Manager, City Secretary, Financial Management Services, Human Resources, Internal Audit, Law, Municipal Courts, Planning & Development, Reprographics, Water and Waste Water, and non-Civil Service police employees.
+Place 3 represents general employees in Employee Group C, which includes the following departments and personnel: City Manager, City Secretary, Communications & Public Engagement, Financial Management Services, Human Resources, Internal Audit, Law, Municipal Courts, Performance & Budget, Planning & Development, Water and Waste Water, and non-Civil Service Employees of the Police Department.
 The seat is held by an active, vested employee in one of the above departments, who is elected in odd-numbered years.

-Place 4 represents general employees in Employee Group D, which includes the following departments and personnel: IT Solutions, Housing & Economic Development, Library, Parks and Community Services, Public Events, Aviation, Code Compliance, Property Management, Transportation and Public Works and non-Civil Service fire employees.
-The seat is held by an active, vested employee in one of the above departments, who is elected in even-numbered years.
+Place 4 represents general employees in Employee Group D, which includes the following departments and personnel: Aviation, Code Compliance, Economic Development, IT Solutions, Library, Neighborhood Services, Park & Recreation, Property Management, Public Events, Transportation and Public Works, and non-Civil Service Employees of the Fire Department The seat is held by an active, vested employee in one of the above departments, who is elected in even-numbered years.

 Place 5 represents all retired Civil Service fire personnel, or Retiree Group B. The seat is held by a retired Civil Service fire employee, who is elected in odd-numbered years.